KenoLeon/Front-End-Web-Dev-UI-UX/_posts/2016-09-22-javascript-chart-libraries-d3js.md

 <p data-height="543" data-theme-id="0" data-slug-hash="XjKOdN" data-default-tab="js,result" data-user="k3no" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/k3no/pen/XjKOdN/">D3.js Basics Binding-Appending</a> by Eugenio - Keno -  Leon (<a href="http://codepen.io/k3no">@k3no</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-Ahh, somehow clearer now( check the heavily anotated example) ; You start by creating or importing a dataset ( <span class="hl">your arbitrary data</span>) , then you select and/or create DOM elements to which you attach said data, <span class="hl">notice the dot notation</span> (short and long) which chains methods,or you could use a more verbose syntax, those seem to be the bare basics.
+Ahh, somehow clearer now( check the heavily annotated example) ; You start by creating or importing a dataset ( <span class="hl">your arbitrary data</span>) , then you select and/or create DOM elements to which you attach said data, <span class="hl">notice the dot notation</span> (short and long) which chains methods,or you could use a more verbose syntax, those seem to be the bare basics.

 <h3 class="fancy">D3 + SVG</h3>